Revisiting Chebyshev Polynomial and Anisotropic RBF Models for Tabular Regression: Methods

-\paragraph{Regularisation and prediction.} The expanded design matrix is solved by ridge regression.
+The expanded design matrix is solved by ridge regression.
 We tested elastic net regularisation \citep{zou2005regularization} but found that coordinate descent at low $\alpha$ values incurs substantial computational overhead without improving accuracy; ridge proved sufficient.
 Predictions are clipped to $\pm 3\sigma$ of the training target to suppress extrapolation artefacts.